Stanton and Olive, About 1915

 In 1937, Stanton purchased 480 acres from Thomas and Ada Hooker.

 The Hookers had farmed in Bickleton after homesteading in 1882.
 The former Hooker home on Ferguson Road became Stanton's home.
-It still stands today as the home of the Juris family, also painted white and green.
-The Hooker place also had a large red barn, a machine shed, a shop, a quonset for grain storage, and a pig pen; The buildings, except for the barn and pig pen, still stand today.
+It still stands today as the home of the Ron Juris family.
+The Hooker place also had a large red barn, a machine shed, a shop, a quonset for grain storage (now a shop), and a pig pen; The buildings, except for the barn and pig pen, still stand today.
 Stanton tried his hand at raising sheep but focused on raising polled herefords, wheat and barley.
+Today, alfalfa is raised on the land.

 1800s Buggy Owned by the Ganders Family